wp-plugins/zedity/readme.txt

 **Do you need to update your Zedity content?
 This short tutorial shows how to do it:**
 [youtube http://www.youtube.com/watch?v=UOJ15OFWbFU]

-Please notice that some of the features shown may be available in the [Zedity Premium](http://zedity.com/plugin/wp) Furthermore if you upgraded to the Premium version, you can keep both version installed, free and Premium, but only one at the time can be active.
+Please notice that some of the features shown may be available in [Zedity Premium](http://zedity.com/plugin/wp) If you upgraded to the Premium version, you can keep both versions, free and Premium, installed but only one at the time can be active.
 So, before activating one, please make sure that you deactivated the other.

 Here you can find more [Zedity Turorials](http://zedity.com/blog/tutorials).